NM-TAFE/civ-ipriot-in-class-demos/README.md

 git checkout local_experiments
 git rebase origin/main
 ```
- if there are any conflicts, you'll need to resolve them and continue the rebase using git rebase --continue.
+ If there are any conflicts, you'll need to resolve them and continue the rebase using git rebase --continue.

-By following this workflow, you can keep your local branch up to date with the upstream repository while making your own modifications.
+Following this workflow lets you update your local branch with the upstream repository.
 Remember not to push your changes to the upstream repository.